aljrubior/anyctl/docs/anyctl_by_example/08_update_the_deployment_configuration.md

 Memory Reserved  from 700Mi to 750Mi
 ```

-Increase the Deployment replicas
+#### 2.4 Increase the Deployment replicas

 ```
-Replicas         from 2 to 3
+Replicas         from 2 to 1
 ```

-Change the asset version
+#### 2.5 Change the asset version

 ```
 Asset version    from 1.0.2 to 1.0.1
 ```

-File: /tmp/hello-mule-app.yaml
+Expected File: /tmp/hello-mule-app.yaml

 ```
 apiVersion: v1